 - 1/2 cup Old Bay seasoning

-Place beer and seasoning in the bottom of a steamer.
+- Place beer and seasoning in the bottom of a steamer on high heat.

-Add shrimp and steam for about 5 minutes or until the have a nice red color.
+- Steam for about 5 minutes or until the shrimp turn a pink to red color.

-Cool and serve with cocktail sauce and lemon wedges.
+- Cool and serve in a large bowl with cocktail sauce and lemon wedges on the side.